likhit99/teched2025-AD168/exercises/ex0/README.md

 In this step we will generate a form using Generative AI and use it as Trigger Form to start the process.

-1. Click on "+" button after "Add a Trigger" step.
+1. Go Back to "Purchase Requision Process" tab, click on "+" button after "Add a Trigger" step.
 From Smart Menu, select Form.<br>
 <br>![](/exercises/ex0/images/Form.png)

 2. Enter the prompt to generate PR Submission Form "Create PR Submission Form with fields Company, Supplier, Delivery Address, Delivery Date, Payment Terms, Requested By and Department and a table with fields Item, Description, Quantity, Item Price".<br>